daisuke-awaji/bedrock-engineer/README.md

 By connecting to the Knowledge base for Amazon Bedrock, you can generate a website using any design system, project source code, website styles, etc. as reference.

+You need to store source code and crawled web pages in the knowledge base in advance.
+When you register source code in the knowledge base, it is recommended that you convert it into a format that LLM can easily understand using a method such as gpt-repositoy-loader.

 ![knowledgebase-connect](./assets//knowledgebase-connect.gif)

 Click the "Connect" button at the bottom of the screen and enter your Knowledge base ID.